GnikDroy/0x2048/README.md

 All the documentation will be created under the `docs` folder.

 ## Tests

-Since this was a simple enough project.
-No tests were written.
+Since this was a simple enough project, no tests were written.
 I do not intend to write them as well.